 Please anticipate continued cool temperatures throughout the week.
 District leaders will continue monitoring weather conditions alongside local Emergency Management officials, including the potential for a weather system this weekend, and will communicate any updates if changes to operations become necessary.

-25 days ago, Aiken County Public School District
+about 2 months ago, Aiken County Public School District

 Silver Bluff High Families